KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

-# Scrawl-canvas Groups and Cells
+# The Scrawl-canvas scene graph
 Scrawl-canvas works by generating a **retained mode** description - an object model of graphical primatives (called entitys) - for a scene which displays in a `<canvas>` element.
 SC builds this [scene graph](https://en.wikipedia.org/wiki/Scene_graph) using Group and Cell objects, alongside entity objects which get gathered into the Group objects that have been created for the scene.

 > **tl;dr: *SC is not a game engine!*** The SC scene graph does not use the classic [tree structure](https://en.wikipedia.org/wiki/Tree_(abstract_data_type)) approach to build out a top-down hierarchy of layers and nodes to describe the scene.
 Rather, SC uses a more bottom-up approach to creating the scene graph where entity objects control how, where and when they will appear in the canvas display.
 Using a tree structure for the scene graph may have been a more efficient design choice, but *SC is not a game engine!*
 >
 > Dev-users should be aware that this - *somewhat different* - approach may take a bit of getting used to but, once the concepts are in place, it should be relatively simple to work with.

-## The SC scene graph
+## SC scene graph hierarchy
 The following code creates a canvas display with this output.
 Note that the code is creating a deliberately complex scene-graph, for demonstration purposes; none of the test demos generate scene graphs as complex as this one:

 ![Code output](sc-groups-cells-asset-001.webp)